vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 npm install express --save
 npm install -g nodemon
 ```
-I've installed nodemon which is an essential development tool for a Node.js application. nodemon will watch all the files in the demo-app directory and if any changes are detected, nodemon will automatically restart your application.
+I've installed nodemon which is an essential development tool for a Node.js application. nodemon will watch all the files in the demo-app directory, and if any changes are detected, nodemon will automatically restart your application.
 If *app.js* is the entry file, you can run `nodemon node app.js` and nodemon will take it from there.

 Here is a very basic middleware to test that everything's in place: